treywood10/website/content/project/Titanic_Kaggle/index.md

 slides: ""
 ---

 This project was one of the first Kaggle competitions I competed in after learning foundational knowledge in Python.
 The competition is a regression problem and asks competitors to predict the price of a home given a set of characteristics.
 In this project, I cleaned and transformed the data, utilized numerous machine-learning strategies, and predicted housing prices given a test set.
-Feel free to reach out with any comments or suggestions.
+I am currently updating this code locally, so this is not my current attempt.
+I hope to update the code and notebook soon!